MontgomeryLab/tinyRNA/README.md

 Small RNAs can often be classified by sequence features, such as length, strandedness, and 5' nucleotide.
 We provide a Features Sheet (`features.csv`) in which you can define selection rules to more accurately capture counts for the small RNAs of interest.
 These rules can be defined per GFF3 file (a file containing the coordinates of features of interest) on the basis of any attribute key/value pair (for example, `Class=miRNA`), strand relative to the feature of interest, 5' end nucleotide, and length, with options for full or partial interval matching with the target sequence.

-Selection takes place for every feature associated with every alignment of every small RNA sequence.
-It occurs in two phases:
-1. Against the candidate feature's attribute key/value pairs, as defined in your reference annotation files.
-2. Against the small RNA attributes (strand relative to feature of interest, 5' end nucleotide, and length).

-Each rule must be assigned a hierarchy value.
-A lower value indicates higher selection preference and multiple rules may share the same value.
-We utilize this value only during the first phase of selection; if multiple features match the attribute key/value pairs defined in your rules, then only the feature(s) with the lowest hierarchy values move to the second selection phase.
-The remaining features are discarded for the given read alignment.
-You can use the higher hierarchy values to exclude counts features that are not of interest from features of interest.
-For example, suppose you have a miRNA locus embedded within a coding gene locus (within an intron for example).
-By assigning a hierarchy of 1 to miRNA and a hierarchy of 2 to coding genes, all small RNA counts from sequences matching to the miRNA would be excluded from total counts for the coding gene.
-Reversing the hierarchy such that miRNA had a hierarchy of 2 and coding genes had a hierarchy of 1 would instead exclude reads from sequences matching to the coding gene from total counts for the miRNA.
-If a hierarchy of 1 was assigned to both miRNAs and coding genes, counts for sequences matching both features would be split between them.

-Small RNA reads passing selection will receive a normalized count increment.
-By default, read counts are normalized twice before being assigned to a feature (these settings can be changed in `run_config.yml`).
-Counts for each small RNA sequence are divided:
-1. By the number of loci it aligns to in the genome.
-2. By the number of selected features for each of its alignments.

-Final feature counts will be expressed in terms of a particular feature attribute key such as sequence name (often denoted with `ID` in column 9 of the GFF3, e.g. `ID=let-7` ), which must be specified within the `Name Attribute` column of `features.csv`.
-In many cases, such as the example above, the identifier in the `Name Attribute` column will simply be `ID` and as the GFF3 is scanned, feature identifiers following `ID=` will be used as feature names.

 ### User-Provided Input Files

 Running the pipeline requires the following files:
-  1. A GFF3 formatted file with with genomic coordinates for your features of interest, such as miRNAs (see ce_WS279_chrI.gff3 in the reference_data folder for an example)
+  1. A GFF3 formatted file with with genomic coordinates for your features of interest, such as miRNAs (see c_elegans_WS279_chr1.gff3 in the reference_data folder for an example)
      - Each feature must have an attributes column (column 9) which defines its `ID` and `Class` (case-sensitive).
        - For example: `chrI	.	miRNA	100	121	.	+	.
 ID=miR-1;Class=miRNA`
-     - Each feature's `ID` attribute must be unique.
      - All features must be stranded.
      - Attribute values which contain commas will be parsed as lists.
   2. FASTQ(.gz) <sup>*</sup> formatted files with your small RNA high-throughput sequencing data (files must be demultiplexed).
   3. A reference genome file in FASTA format (be sure that chromosome identifiers are identical between your reference annotations and genome sequence files).
   4. Optional: Bowtie indexes (must be small indexes (.ebwt)).
-By default, bowtie indexes will be created when the pipeline is run for the first time).
+Bowtie indexes will be created if the `ebwt` setting is empty in your Paths File.

-<sup>*</sup> `tiny-count` accepts SAM files in your Samples Sheet only when invoked as an individual step.
+*`tiny-count` accepts SAM files in your Samples Sheet only when invoked as an individual step.
 Because genome alignments are done after collapsing reads, the pipeline does not currently support SAM files from other sources.

 ### Running the End-to-End Analysis
 In most cases you will use this toolset as an end-to-end pipeline.
 This will run a full, standard small RNA sequencing data analysis according to your configuration file.
 Before starting, you will need the following: